 - It’s very user-friendly: The app’s interface is easy to navigate with its attractive blue and white color scheme and simple icon displays that present the information contained in the app in a straight-forward manner.
 The sign-up process is simple, maintaining your account and using the app is even easier.

 - It only works with selected retailers: Currently, the app works with only certain retailers.
-However, the list of participating retailers is extensive and includes big names like GAP, Target, Crate & Barrel, Staples and Best Buy.
-The entire list can be found within the “refunds” icon in the app.
+However, the list of participating retailers is extensive and includes big names.
+The entire list can be found here.

 - It sacrifices privacy: For people concerned with maintaining their privacy, however, Paribus strikes out.
 Not only are you giving them permission to link up to your various online shopping accounts, you’re also giving them access to your email – and permission to scan it on a regular basis.
 Additionally, while they contact retailers on your behalf, they contact them as you.
 While it isn’t a huge issue, some people may find this concerning.